 - Severe cramping and pain in your tummy

 - Feeling sick

 - Being sick

 - Your tummy area being bloated and swollen, known as distended

 Complications outside the bowel

-Colitis doesn't just affect the bowel.
+Colitis does not just affect the bowel.
 As many as 1 in every 5 people with Colitis develop problems in other parts of the body.
 The most affected parts of the body are the joints, eyes or skin.
 These are known as extraintestinal manifestations, or EIMs.
 They usually happen during a flare-up but can occur without or before any bowel symptoms.

 For many of the complications, there are things you can do to reduce your risk.

 Joints

 You may have pain with or without swelling in your joints.
 Around 1 in 5 people with Colitis experience joint problems.
 For some, this will get worse during a flare, but will usually improve with treatment for Colitis.
-Others may have joint problems even when

-bowel symptoms feel better.
-Find out more in our information on joints.
+Others may have joint problems even when bowel symptoms feel better.
+Find out more at crohnsandcolitis.org.uk/joints.

 Eyes

 Eye problems are also common for people with Colitis.

 Episcleritis affects the layer of tissue covering the white outer coating of the eye, the sclera, making it:

-Red
+- Red

-Itchy
+- Itchy

-Sometimes painful
+- Sometimes painful

 This tends to flare up at the same time as bowel symptoms.
 It often gets better with treatment for Colitis or with steroid eye drops.

 Uveitis is inflammation of the iris and scleritis is inflammation of the sclera.
 These are serious and can lead to loss of vision if they're not treated.
 Symptoms include:

-Eye pain
+- Eye pain

-Changes in vision
+- Changes in vision

-Sensitivity to light
+- Sensitivity to light

 They're treated with steroid drops, and sometimes immunosuppressants or biologic medicines.

 These are not to be confused with conjunctivitis, which is a common eye condition that is not associated with Colitis.
 Conjunctivitis causes redness and irritation and produces sticky pus.

-21

 If you get any kind of painful eye irritation, redness or inflammation, tell your healthcare professional.
 They may refer you to an eye specialist.

 Skin

 Colitis can affect the skin in different parts of the body.

 Erythema nodosum affects between 2 and 10 in every 100 people with Colitis.
-It causes raised, painful patches of skin that look red or darker than the surrounding skin.
-It is often found on the legs.
+It causes raised, painful red or violet swellings, usually on the legs.
 It usually occurs during flare-ups and usually improves with treatment for Colitis.

 Pyoderma gangrenosum is a less common condition in people with Colitis.
-This starts as small tender blisters or pustules, which become painful, deep ulcers.
-On brown or black skin, the skin around the edge of the ulcer might be darker.
-Pyoderma gangrenosum can occur anywhere on the skin, but most commonly appear on the legs, or near stomas.
+This starts as small tender blisters, which become painful, deep ulcers.
+These can occur anywhere on the skin, but most commonly appear on the legs or near stomas.
 This condition is sometimes, but not always, linked to a flare-up.
 It's often treated with steroids or biologic medicines, such as infliximab.
 In some cases, a specialist in skin conditions, known as a dermatologist may treat this with creams or ointments.

 Anaemia

 Around 1 in 5 people with Colitis develop anaemia.
 There are several types of anaemia.
 People with Colitis are likely to develop iron deficiency anaemia.
 It is caused by a lack of iron in your diet, poor absorption of iron from food, or blood loss from the gut.
 Your body needs iron to help make red blood cells, which carry oxygen around your body.

 Anaemia can make you feel very tired.
 If it's more severe you may also have:

-Shortness of breath
+- Shortness of breath

-Headaches
+- Headaches

-General weakness
+- General weakness

 Treatment depends on the cause of anaemia.
 You may be prescribed iron supplements that are taken by mouth.
-Or you may be given iron into your vein, known as intravenously,

-22

-either by an injection or infusion through a drip.
-Find out more about iron in our
+Or you may be given iron into your vein, known as intravenously, either by an injection or infusion through a drip.
+Find out more about iron in our information at crohnsandcolitis.org.uk/othertreatments.

-information on other treatments.